Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

-Broadly speaking, PTs in the master domain can be equipped with various tactile equipments and display devices to control VTs.
-For example, a doctor equipped with a pair of tactile gloves can control his/her VT (i.e., virtual hands) for massaging a patient's VT in the controlled domain.
-The tactile feedback will be encoded and transmitted back to the doctor through the network domain.
-Additionally, video and audio information may be imperative in such a scenario, and thus VR glasses with headsets are also required.
+Broadly speaking, PTs in the physical master domain can be equipped by various haptic sensors, tactile terminals and display devices to interact with VTs in the HDT domain to complete specific applications.
+For example, a doctor equipped with tactile gloves can control his/her VT (i.e., the virtual hand) to massage the patient's VT within the HDT domain.
+The tactile feedback will be encoded and transmitted back to the doctor through the edge interaction domain.
+In addition, tactile, video and kinesthetic information may be imperative in this scenario, and thus motion actuators and head-mounted VR glasses may also be required to build a two-way round-trip operation framework.